TheAzouz/CS401-Extension-of-Friendship-and-mobility/index.md

 ## *1 - Method:*

-### *1 - Feature engineering
+### *1 - Feature engineering:*

 In order to predict users' home location, we based our work on the paper `Fine-scale prediction of people's home location using social media footprints` by H.Kavak et al. They used DBSCAN unsupervised density-based clustring algorithm which creates clusters of points that can be connected to each other within a given radius.
 The clustering is performed on each user's check-ins.
 This is equivalent to the discretization approach done in Friendship and Mobility paper.

-Later, authors created the following mobilitiy features for each cluster:
+Later, the authors created the following mobilitiy features for each cluster:

 - Checkin Ratio (CR): It's the ratio of check-ins per cluster
 - Checkin During Midnight (MR): In this feature, we consider only the checkins between 00 am and 5 am and compute the checkin ratio per cluster